The NIDA International Program works with partners to develop and disseminate educational and networking opportunities.

 - Global Centre for Credentialing and Certification (GCCC)

-Part of the Colombo Plan Drug Advisory Programme, GCCC trains and issues credentials for International Certified Addiction Professionals (ICAP) using evidence-based universal curricula in prevention, treatment, and recovery programs that meet international standards.
+Part of the Colombo Plan Drug Advisory Programme, GCCC trains and issues credentials for International Certified Addiction Professionals using evidence-based universal curricula in prevention, treatment, and recovery programs that meet international standards.
 Supported by the United Nations Office on Drugs and Crime, U.S. Department of State, International Consortium of Universities for Drug Demand Reduction, and ISSUP.

 Degree and Certificate Programs